Review: Eternity by American Progressive Metal Band Kamelot

 A photo of the album cover for Eternity

 2. Black Tower-This is a song about a black tower, an evil tower that corrupts the minds of men that enter that place.
 These men become evil and in time they shall pay their dues as they become victims of the nightmares they created.
-The lead guitar work is similar to Iron Maiden and the guitar riffs are similar to early Fates Warning (can you recall The Spectre Within)?
+The lead guitar work is similar to Iron Maiden and the guitar riffs are similar to early Fates Warning.

 3. Call of the Sea-This is a song that lyrically similar to the first song Eternity.
-The sea is calling this man or warrior and his will to live is very strong.
+The sea is calling this man or warrior.
+There is the sound of waves.

 4. Proud Nomad-This song starts out with the kind of melody that I really have never heard from an American metal band very often.
 This is because US bands tend to focus more on speed and aggression rather than melody with some exceptions.
 The song is about a nomad that travels through the desert on horse but he must be careful because others that have made this long journey have not returned.
 The melody in this song makes it one of the strongest songs in the album.